freenas/freenas-docs/userguide/system.rst

 * **Create:** Click |ui-add| to add a manual boot environment.
 A new screen prompts for entry of a :guilabel:`Name` for the boot environment.
-When entering the name, only alphanumeric characters, underscores, and dashes are allowed.
+Only alphanumeric characters, underscores, and dashes are allowed.

 * **Scrub:** :guilabel:`Scrub Boot Pool` is used to perform a